Royal Moroccan Navy: History

 With the Almohad dynasty taking over most of northern Africa, together with Al-Andalus, the Almohad dynasty navy soon became the "first fleet of the Mediterranean".
 At its peak, the Almohad navy's military reputation was well known, inciting Ayyubid dynasty Egypt and Saladin to seek its help in preventing Crusades expeditions.

 The 16th century had the starting decline of the Moroccan state and consequently the navy that served it.
-The capture of major coastal cities and locations by Spain and Portugal much affected Morocco's naval capabilities.
+The capture of major coastal cities and locations by Spain and Portugal significantly affected Morocco's naval capabilities.